FIVE MOST SURPRISING FINDS

 — Geoffrey Canada

-If the Harlem Children’s Zone proved the concept, Purpose Built Communities has attempted to prove that the concept can be replicated.
-Founded in Atlanta by Tom Cousins and based on the transformation of the East Lake neighborhood, Purpose Built Communities provides a model and technical support for comprehensive neighborhood revitalization that has been implemented in more than 25 communities across the United States.
+If the Harlem Children’s Zone proved the concept, Purpose Built Communities has tried to prove the concept can be replicated.
+Founded in Atlanta by Tom Cousins and based on the transformation of the East Lake neighborhood, Purpose Built Communities provides a model and technical support for comprehensive neighborhood revitalization.
+The approach has now been implemented in more than 25 communities across the United States.

 5th-Grade Math (Before)